DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 3. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on
 4. Once the Pi has booted, SSH into it from your Mac or PC and run the DigiNode Setup scrript.

-## STEP 1 - Connect the DigiNode SSD to your Windows or Mac computer
+## STEP 1 - Connect the SSD to your Windows or Mac computer

-To install the operating system for your DigiNode, you will first need to connect the SSD you are using to your computer.
+To install the operating system for your DigiNode, you will first need to connect the SSD you are using with your Raspberry Pi to your Mac or Windows computer.
 You can then use the 'Raspberry Pi Imager' software to "burn" the operating system on to the SSD.

-If you are using an external SSD you should be able to use the cable it came with to plug in into your computer.
+If you are using an external SSD you should be able to use the cable it came with to plug it directyly into your computer.

-If you are using an internal SSD, you may need to purchase a cable for this purpose, if you don't already have one.
+If you are using an internal SSD, you may need to purchase a cable for this purpose if you don't already have one.
 You will need a USB-A to USB-A cable, or USB-A to USB-C cable, depending on the ports you have on your computer.

-More detailed instructions on how to complete this step are [here](/docs/rpi_setup_step1_connect_ssd.md).
+More detailed instructions on completing this step are [here](/docs/rpi_setup_step1_connect_ssd.md).

 ## STEP 2 - Download and install the 'Raspberry Pi Imager' software